JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Enter the following prompt:

-    *Use question 1 as the icebreaker, and generate a slide that includes a complementary image.
-Insert this slide as the first slide in the presentation*
+    *Use question 1 as the icebreaker, and generate a slide that includes a complementary image*

    Please note that depending on various factors, it will take several minutes for Copilot to generate the slide.